How can “I” exist when music exists?

 I enrolled in Prof. James Wilder’s Guitar I course the following summer, where I gained dexterity and finger independence and grew more comfortable playing solo.
 I also enjoyed learning about the cultural aspects of the guitar--its history, pedagogy, and evolution.
 I continued this journey by taking Dr. Madriguera’s Guitar II and Guitar Ensemble courses the following fall and spring.
 By the end of the spring 2019 semester, I began to feel more confident expressing myself on guitar.

 Then, my guitar journey took a wonderful turn: overseas.
-I traveled to Spain with members of the UTD Guitar Ensemble to study classical guitar for two weeks.
+Thanks to the support of the Eugene McDermott Scholars Program, I was able to travel to Spain with members of the UTD Guitar Ensemble to study classical guitar for two weeks.
 I treasure every moment of this experience.
 Spain is the birthplace of the modern classical guitar, and I learned so much about the history and building of the instrument while there.
 I also learned a lot about playing guitar in different contexts (solo, band, ensemble, duet, etc.).
 I made such wonderful friends in Spain (and am still in touch with them today) and enjoyed many late-night jam sessions.

 When the COVID crisis materialized in the spring of 2020, I was forced to give up playing bass in various DFW-area bands and jazz groups.
 With nobody to play with, I felt my motivation shift away the bass to the guitar.
 Over the next several months, my guitar skills sharpened tremendously.
 I developed my own right-hand technique, inspired by George Benson.
 My comfort with bebop vocabulary grew, and I taught myself many new voicings.
 I also explored blues guitar during this time and recorded a collection of songs called “Blues in June” Towards the end of the summer, I was also growing competent with other styles of guitar, including playing in open tunings (which resulted in the project “Ode to Friends”) and playing lap-style, like my friend Stephen Houpt.